Chapter 1

 "Stay on the line, and I will stay with you until the ambulance arrives.
 You are not alone.
 I'm here with you.
 Listen to my voice, stay with me."
 She tried hard to keep me talking to make sure I was conscious.

 "Hold on, dear, we've got you."
-They looked me over and gave me something for the pain, but it did not stop the hurt in my stomach.
+They looked me over and gave me something for the pain.
 I cried out as they lifted me onto the gurney.
-I saw the blood on the ground when I had been lying, and knew that I had lost my child; he would not have survived that fall.

-"Do you want us to contact your husband for you?" the paramedic asked, as they worked on me.
+"Do you want us to contact your husband for you?" the paramedic asked.

 "No need.
-He saw me fall and left me here.
-I do not want to see him again," I replied in tears, realizing that maybe my so-called happy marriage was all on my side and that I had imagined the love and tenderness.
+He knows."
+I replied in tears, realizing that maybe my so-called happy marriage was all on my side.

-The tenderness he showed Tammy when she rubbed her belly, he has not once looked at me with such love and devotion.
+The tenderness he showed Tammy when she rubbed her belly was something he had not once shown me, nor had he ever shown me such love and devotion.

 Caroline came rushing to me, worry on her face.